 Mr. Brom worked at UniCredit Bank Czech Republic and Slovakia, a.s.
-(Director of Corporate Finance Advisory), UniCredit CAIB Czech Republic a.s.
+(Director of Corporate Finance Advisory), Uni Credit CAIBCzech Republic a.s.
 (Vice-president, member of the Board of Directors, Director and Chairman of the Board of Directors).

-He worked, among other, in the following companies beside the Issuer: 4NET.TV solutions a.s. (member of the Board of Directors), PERIPHETUS, a.s. (member of the Supervisory Board), FOLANENSYS, a.s. (member of the Supervisory Board).
+He worked, among other, in the following companies beside the Issuer: 4NET.TV solutions a.s. (member of the Board of Directors), Telly Holding a.s. (formerly PERIPHETUS, a.s.) (member of the Supervisory Board), FOLANENSYS, a.s. (member of the Supervisory Board).
+Czech Association of Satellite Operators z.s. (member of the Board of Directors).

-Jan Stuchlik Member of the Board of Directors since 1 April 2017
+Jan Stuchlík member of the Board of Directors since 1 April 2017

 2013 - LAMA energy a.s.
 (Finance Manager)

-2015- DIGI CZ s.r.o.
+2015 - DIGI CZ s.r.o.
 (Finance Director)

-2016- Gas International s.r.o.
+2016 - Gas International s.r.o.
 (Manager)

-2017- Issuer (member of the Board of Directors)
+2017 - Issuer (member of the Board of Directors)

 Mr. Stuchlík is currently involved in the following companies beside the Issuer: TO Servisní s.r.o.
 (Statutory Representative), DIGI CZ s.r.o.
 (Procurator), Gas International s.r.o.
-(Statutory Representative), LAMA CZECH a.s. (member of the Supervisory Board), sCENTRE Bohemia a.s. (member of the Supervisory Board), PERIPHETUS, a.s. (member of the Supervisory Board), FOLANENSYS, a.s. (member of the Supervisory Board), LAMA MEDIA, a.s.
-(Procurator).
+(Statutory Representative), LAMA CZECH a.s. (member of the Supervisory Board), sCENTRE Bohemia a.s. (member of the Supervisory Board), Telly Holding a.s. (formerly PERIPHETUS, a.s.) (member of the Supervisory Board), FOLANENSYS, a.s. (member of the Supervisory Board), LAMA MEDIA, a.s.
+(Procurator), Telly Financing a.s.
+(Statutory Director and member of the Management Board).